 As part of its strategy to engage the entire University community in promoting Inclusive Excellence, the Council launched this Mini-Grant Initiative in Spring 2010 to support projects and programming that promote institutional change on diversity matters.
 The Inclusive Excellence Mini-Grant Initiative is intended to provide seed monies to create positive changes that highlight the benefits of diversity and create a more inclusive and vibrant intellectual community to live, learn and work.
 Projects or programs funded through this initiative will inculcate principles and practices of inclusion and diversity across the University.

-For the current application cycle, up to $20,000 in grants will be awarded in May 2015 with funding available starting July 1, 2015.
+For the current application cycle, up to $20,000 in grants will be awarded in June 2016 with funding available starting July 1, 2016.
 Typical grants will range from $500 to $5,000.
-Projects should be completed during the Fall 2015 and Spring 2016 semesters.
-A final report must be submitted in May 2016, and all funds must be expended by June 30, 2016.
+Projects should be completed during the Fall 2016 and Spring 2017 semesters.
+A final report must be submitted in Septmber 2017, and all funds must be expended by June 30, 2017.

 Please note that Inclusive Excellence Mini-Grants are awarded through a competitive grant application process and not all projects will be funded.

 Inclusive Excellence and the President's Council on Inclusive Excellence

 Inclusive Excellence is a University initiative to address diversity across campus and build a diversity program that touches every aspect of the University – from academics, student programming, hiring and training, to bias response, purchasing and community outreach.
 The President's Council on Inclusive Excellence convened in 2008 following a campus-wide dialogue initiated to help guide strategic directions relating to diversity and inclusion at RWU.